As a gynecologist and women’s sexual health expert I have heard a lot about how impacting hot flashes can be.

 Deep belly breathing (deep inside the abdomen, with slow breaths at about 5-6 breaths per minute) is best.
 Practice some deep belly breathing for 15 minutes every morning and evening, and also at the onset of hot flashes.

 Meditation practices can also help.
 I am a proponent of daily gratitude journaling as it helps me live a life of positivity, and greatly reduces the stress that I allow to intrude upon my life.

 Things like connecting with nature each day will also help with stress.
 One of my favorite hormones, Oxytocin, is a beautiful counter to stress.
 Oxytocin is the hormone of love and bonding. are you deficient in this wonderful hormone?
-Take my Oxytocin quiz to find out!

 While daily exercise is good, intense exercise can in fact be a trigger for hot flashes, so try an exercise like walking or dancing if more intense exercise turns out to be a trigger for you.
 Practices like HeartMath™ can also help.

 Always discuss supplements with your doctor.
 Any supplements that help balance hormones, support adrenal health and reduce inflammation will help support a happier menopause experience!